the-cognitiveservices-ninja/demo-environment/docs/tendfor.md

       Phone: #{nttdemouserphone1}#
     - User: nadine.maus@ddcoms.onmicrosoft.com Password: #{nttdemouserpw}#
       Phone: #{nttdemouserphone3}#

+   - WebUsers:
+    - sign in a private browser [webteams](https://teams.office.com)
+    - user bruno.ente@ddcoms.onmicrosoft.com Password: #{nttdemouserpw}#
+      Phone: no phone license but still an agent
-    - all three are in queue sales
+   - all  are in queue sales

 ## Please do NOT
   - delete or modify the clients, even if you can do so !!!
 We trust you !!